 Trident for Kubernetes¶

-Trident integrates natively with Kubernetes and its Persistent Volume framework to seamlessly provision and manage volumes from systems running any combination of NetApp’s ONTAP (AFF/FAS/Select/Cloud), Element (HCI/SolidFire), and SANtricity (E/EF-Series) data management platforms, plus our Azure NetApp Files service in Azure and Cloud Volumes Service in AWS.
+Trident integrates natively with Kubernetes and its Persistent Volume framework to seamlessly provision and manage volumes from systems running any combination of NetApp’s ONTAP (AFF/FAS/Select/Cloud), Element (HCI/SolidFire), and SANtricity (E/EF-Series) data management platforms, plus our Azure NetApp Files service in Azure, Cloud Volumes Service for AWS, and Cloud Volumes Service for GCP.

 Relative to other Kubernetes provisioners, Trident is novel in the following respects:

 1. It is the first out-of-tree, out-of-process storage provisioner that works by watching events at the Kubernetes API Server, affording it levels of visibility and flexibility that cannot otherwise be achieved.

 2. It is capable of orchestrating across multiple platforms at the same time through a unified interface.
 Rather than tying a request for a persistent volume to a particular system, Trident selects one from those it manages based on the higher-level qualities that the user is looking for in their volume.

 Trident tightly integrates with Kubernetes to allow your users to request and manage persistent volumes using native Kubernetes interfaces and constructs.
 It’s designed to work in such a way that your users can take advantage of the underlying capabilities of your storage infrastructure without having to know anything about it.

 It automates the rest for you, the Kubernetes administrator, based on policies that you define.